tamucc-comp-bio/classroom_repo_2024/lectures/lecture11.md

 ___

 The `range` function is useful to create a list of numbers for a For loop.
-Note the non-intuitive behavior with the final value in the range.

 ```python
 >>> list(range(10))